mei-li/github-workshop/README.md

 ## Look at the commits

-Use git log to look at the commit messages
+Use git log to look at the commit history (last 10 commits)

 ```
 git log -10